 This story is not mine.
-It’s been in my files for some time, and I don’t even remember who sent it, and they sent it to me without an author’s name.
+It’s been in my files for some time, and I don’t even remember who sent it.
+The author was not named name.
 If you know who authored it, please let me know so I can give him or her credit.
 Maybe it was Toivo. 😉

 A Yooper’s Ghost Story (Author Unknown)